microcks/microcks.io/content/documentation/references/metadada.md

 Hence we propose defining these metadata and properties into a standalone document called an `APIMetadata` ; document that can imported as a `secondary` artifact thanks to the [Multi-Artifacts support](/documentation/explanations/multi-artifacts).

 > 💡 For the later gRPC use-case, it means that the [Defining dispatch rules](/documentation/references/artifacts/grpc-conventions/#defining-dispatch-rules) step can be done automatically by importing another artifact that lives right next your files in Git repo.

+For ease of use, we provide a [JSON Schema](https://json-schema.org/) that you can [download here](https://microcks.io/schemas/APIMetadata-v1alpha1-schema.json).
+Thus, you can integrate it in your code editor and benefit from code completion and validation.

+`APIMetadata` documents are intended to be imported as `secondary` artifacts only ; thanks to the [Multi-Artifacts support](/documentation/explanations/multi-artifacts).

 ## API Metadata properties